 4.1 Formal check of proposals

-The ELSA Neuroscience Joint Call Secretariat will assess proposals to ensure that they meet the call’s formal criteria (e.g., date of submission; number of participating countries; inclusion of all necessary information in English).
-The ELSA Neuroscience Joint Call Secretariat will also forward the proposals to the national/regional funding organisations, which will perform a formal check of compliance with their respective regulations.
+The ELSA Neurosciences Joint Call Secretariat will check the proposals to ensure that they meet the call’s formal criteria (e.g. date of submission; number of participating countries; inclusion of all necessary information in English).
+The ELSA Neurosciences Joint Call Secretariat will also forward the proposals to the national/regional funding organisations, which will perform a formal check of compliance with their respective regulations.
 Proposals not meeting the formal criteria will be rejected at this stage.

 The Call Steering Committee may reject proposals if they are clearly outside the scope of the call.